Aidsfonds annual Magazine 2017

 Our activities directly contribute to achieving our objectives.
 We invest in testing and immediate treatment, which has led to a breakthrough in the AIDS response: Swaziland, one of the most affected countries in the world, saw a drop in the number of new HIV infections by nearly 50 per cent.
 Violation of human rights is a major barrier to the AIDS response because it means we cannot reach people with quality education and individual care.
 That’s why we have stood up against injustice and together with partner organisations, we have lowered these barriers.
 As a result, in Uganda, nearly 2,000 children were saved by HIV medication in the past two years.
 In 2017, we also facilitated the implementation of pioneering scientific research that will bring us closer to eventually finding a cure for HIV and will also provide us with data to support our messaging.
 We have supported civil society organisations, which brought about a price cut of ART (antiretroviral therapy) in low-income countries from ca €10,000 annually to less than €65.
 And also thanks to our awareness-raising and lobbying activities, support in Dutch society for the HIV prevention medicine PrEP to be covered by health insurance companies in The Netherlands increased, and an 80 per cent price cut was realised.
 This is how our vision of zero new HIV infections in The Netherlands in five years time and an AIDS-free world by 2030 is beginning to become a reality.

-This Annual Magazine contains a selection of our major projects and results in 2016.
+This Annual Magazine contains a selection of our major projects and achievements in 2017.